Botgagan/Alamofire/README.md

 ## License

 Alamofire is released under the MIT license.
-[See LICENSE](https://github.com/Alamofire/Alamofire/blob/master/LICENSE) for details.
+[See LICENSE](https://github.com/Alamofire/Alamofire/blob/master/LICENSE) for details